Homebrew/legacy-homebrew/doc/contexts.md

 ## Example

+NOTE: To run these examples, we recommend you run `bin/server_package.sh`, edit `/tmp/job-server/settings.sh` to point at your local Spark repo (with binaries built), then run `/tmp/job-server/server_start.sh`.
+The other option is to do `project job-server-extras` then `reStart`, but due to [SPARK-5281](https://issues.apache.org/jira/browse/SPARK-5281), you will hit an error `scala.reflect.internal.MissingRequirementError` with running SQLContext jobs.
+This issue should be resolved in Spark 1.4.

 To run jobs for a specific type of context, first you need to start a context with the `context-factory` param:

     curl -d "" '127.0.0.1:8090/contexts/sql-context?context-factory=spark.jobserver.context.SQLContextFactory'